 WHY DOMAIN NAME MONITORING?

-Also, companies that are not directly linked to highly trafficked websites are victims of various types of infringement.
-It could be anything from outright fraud (e.g. email fraud), sales of pirate copies, or reputation hijacking (when a strong brand is used for non-approved purposes).
-Another example is retailers on other geographical markets who have created arbitrary marketing that does not agree with the company marketing strategies.
+Also, companies that are not directly connected to high traffic websites can be victims of infringement.
+It could be outright fraud (such as email fraud), sales of pirate copies, or reputation hijacking, in which strong brands are used for fraudulent purposes.
+It could also be vendors on other geographical markets who have created arbitrary marketing that deviate from the marketing strategies of your company.

-With the roughly 1,600 top-level domains today, it is usually not financially viable to defensively register each imaginable version of your domain name.
-The number is simply too high, and to that you can add all possible endings and misspellings.
-That is why monitoring domain name registerings is a good complementary product to intelligent portfolio management.
+With the roughly 1600 top-level domains we have today, it is seldom financially justifiable to register each and every possible version of a domain name.
+There are simply too many registrations with all types of extensions and misspellings.
+Therefore, Domain Monitoring is a good complement to having a smart portfolio management.

 We choose to monitor the name Dotkeeper.
-During the year, a third party decides to register the three domain names “dotkeeper.cn” (China), “dotkeeperr.se”, and “ilovedotkeeper.com”.
+During the year, a third party registers the three domain names “dotkeeper.cn” (China), “dotkeeperr.se”, and “ilovedotkeeper.com”.
 Each registration will be discovered by the domain name monitoring service, which will report it immediately.

-When a brand infringement is discovered, we help you take action.
+When a trademark infringement is discovered, we help you take action.
 We analyze the situation and give you recommendations for an appropriate next step.
-It could be a warning letter, monitoring the intrusive domain name (to see how the threat develops), evaluating the legal situation, dispute settlements, closing down websites, and domain name takeovers.
+It could be a warning letter, monitoring the intrusive domain name (to see how the threat develops), evaluating the legal situation, dispute resolution, shutting down websites, or a domain name takeover.